tildearrow/kwin-lowlatency/README.md

 }
 ```

-by removing this code and simply presenting as soon as possible (we're blocking for retrace anyway due to the glFinish thingy), we cut off 1 whole frame of lag!
+by removing this code and simply presenting as soon as possible (we're blocking for retrace anyway due to the wait-for-vblank thingy), we cut off 1 whole frame of lag!

 but hey, can we go further? yes, of course!